tysonmcnulty/cv/README.md

 # Tyson McNulty

+## About Me

+I've been a full-time software developer since 2012.
+I currently work at [Pivotal Labs](https://pivotal.io/labs).
+I live in the Boston area.
+I use he/him pronouns.
+You can find me on [LinkedIn](https://www.linkedin.com/in/tyson-mcnulty-611146b/).

+When I'm not working, I enjoy spending time with my family and friends, powerlifting,creating music, a fresh cup of coffee, or playing a nice, immersive RPG.

+## Career

 ### **Software Engineering Manager**, Pivotal Labs (2017-present)

 * Provided career mentorship and advocacy for my team of five direct reports